jla505/react-portfolio-live/README.md

 2. The home section features a large hero image or background that sets the tone for the website.
 The hero section includes a brief tagline that captures my essence as a professional.
 It includes a professional photograph of me, a short bio, and highlights key skills or expertise areas.
 Using Framer Motion, the photograph has a gentle zoom-in animation to draw attention.

-3. In the projects section, a grid showcases your best work.
+3. In the projects section, a grid showcases my best work.
 Each project is represented by an image, title, and a brief description.
 When a user hovers over a project, Framer Motion animates a subtle fade effect, giving users a more interactive experience.
 Hovering over a project opens a modal with further details about the project, including technologies used, and my role.

 4. The contact section features a contact form created using React Hook Form.
 The form includes fields for the user's name, email address, and message.
 React Hook Form is utilized to perform real-time validation, giving visual feedback to users as they fill out the form.